Press ESC to close

 beretta-a400-xplus-1

-As previously reported in my “Guns of the Smoothbore Virtuoso” Part 1 and Part 2 collaboration with exhibition shooter/world record holder, Patrick Flanigan, I learned wing shooting with a Remington Model 11 Sportsman recoil operated semi-auto, and instruct youngsters using a tricked-out Remington 1100 semi-auto youth model.
+As previously reported in my “Guns of the Smoothbore Virtuoso” collaboration with exhibition shooter/world record holder, Patrick Flanigan, I learned wing shooting with a Remington Model 11 Sportsman recoil operated semi-auto, and instruct youngsters using a tricked-out Remington 1100 semi-auto youth model.
 Nevertheless, my preference has been pump action shotguns for hunting, and over/under shotguns for competitive shooting.
 And to date, my experience with Beretta autos has been limited to assisting Hall of Fame shotgunner Dan Carlisle with setting the world record for clays broken in one hour (3172) back in 1990, with a complement of Beretta A303’s.
 So, why have I chosen the new A400 Xtreme Plus this season?
 Two reasons; (1) after six decades of shotgunning my recoil tolerance isn’t what it used to be, and (2) Beretta firearms have been sold for almost 500 years, and I’m half Italian… so it’s about time!

 beretta-a400-xplus-11